 Sebewaing Brewing Expands for A Wider Market

 During its peak in the late 1950s and early 1960s, the brewery employed about 30 people.
-In 1962, a group of Detroit businessmen bought Sebewaing Brewing and changed the name to Michigan Brewing Company.
+Then, in 1962, a group of Detroit businessmen bought Sebewaing Brewing and changed the name to Michigan Brewing Company.
 In 1965, faced with declining revenue and increases in taxes, they wanted to sell the company to a Toledo brewer, Buckey Brewing.
-The group wanted to expand sales heavily throughout the region and state to take the company’s brews national.
+In addition, the group wanted to expand sales heavily throughout the region and state to take the company’s brews national.

 A brutal proxy battle eventually wound up putting the brewery back in the hands of local control, but the damage had been done.
 Sales declined, and the reputation of the brewery suffered, and it closed in 1966.

 The last day of the Sebewaing Mi Brewing Company was June 4, 1966.
 Today the cans are collectible, case boxes, and other memorabilia and can be found online and in antique shops throughout Michigan.

 For a short period of time, the Michigan Brewing Company produced a commemorative beer styled after the Sebewaing Brewing Company’s signature beer.
 This beer was commissioned for the town of Sebewaing’s 150th-anniversary celebration in 2003.
 The commemorative six-packs featured labels of the “Sebewaing Flying Pheasant,” “Golden Pheasant,” and the “Sport” label, showing a flying goose, duck, and pheasant.

 The Golden Pheasant beer made another appearance in 2014 during the Sebewaing Sugar Festival.
 Again, the Tri-City Brewing Company made it.

 Related Reading for Michigan Beer Companies